stanford-crfm/levanter/docs/Port-Models.md

-# Add New Models to Levanter
+# Porting Models to Levanter

+## Overview
-This guide outlines the process of adding new models into Levanter.
-While we emphasize adding models that are implemented in Hugging Face, these steps are applicable to models from other sources.
+This guide outlines the process of porting new models into Levanter.
+While we emphasize adding a causal language model (LM) that is implemented in Hugging Face, these steps are applicable to general models from multiple sources.

 We'll start with a detailed walkthrough on implementing your model and testing it.
 Subsequently, we'll describe how to configure and run a training job with your model.
 To conclude, we'll share insights and recommendations to enhance your model's training efficiency.

 ## Write Your Model
-Writing a new model in Levanter is very similar to Hugging Face.
+At a high level, writing a new model in Levanter is very similar to Hugging Face.
 You start by adding a new file in [models/](https://github.com/stanford-crfm/levanter/tree/main/src/levanter/models).
 You first create a config class to register the key hyperparameters and axes of your model.
 Then, you write the model class that includes key layers and components of your model.

 ### Write Config
 We start by writing your model config class.
 This class will register all the hyperparameters and axes of your models.
 We want to define them as the first step because they will be used immidately in the next step that implements your model.

+#### Define Hyperparameters and Axes
 Note that you don't need to write all of configurations at once.
 You can start with the key hyperparameters and axes, and add more as you implement the model.

 **Hyperparameters** should be declared with their type and a default value, illustrated below: